 Parents are just as stressed as their kids.
 This is a tough situation for all of us.
 Please engage in active self-compassion right now.
 You deserve so much care and love right now, too.
 Please reach out for support in any way you can.
 When you can, please give your child who has an eating disorder a little extra love and support during this time.
 Here are some ideas:

-If you are under impossible financial strain, consider the following options before you cancel treatment due to cost:
+I recognize that eating disorder treatment is expensive.
+And I assure you that professional care is necessary and important in cases of eating disorders.
+If you are under financial strain, consider the following options before you avoid or cancel treatment due to cost:

 - Ask your child’s providers if they can offer a sliding scale for right now.
 Each therapist will handle this individually, and there are no guarantees, but it’s worth at least asking if you have any options